Sholkamy/Bitcoin-Ticker/README.md

 ## Our Goal

-The objective of this tutorial is to learn about using Cupertino and Material Widgets in parallel and providing a different user interface depending on the platform.
+The objective is using Cupertino and Material Widgets in parallel and providing a different user interface depending on the platform.

 ## What you will create